 Copyright: D'Angelo recommends using links to licensed databases instead of posting PDF files when possible.
-Please request links through FacultyWeb or by emailing Connie Fleischer.
+Please request links through FacultyWeb.
 We can also review your syllabus for copyright issues and provide advice on obtaining copyright permissions when appropriate.

-Textbook orders are handled by the Registrar's Office; assistance with course reserves and Canvas course webpages is handled by D'Angelo.
+Textbook orders (outside of course reserves) are handled by the Registrar's Office; assistance with course reserves and Canvas course webpages is handled by D'Angelo.
 You will receive a Teaching Preferences form from the Registrar's Office asking you whether you wish to place items on reserve, and preferences for posting of old exams on the Exams webpage (see below).

-For questions about reserves, contact Darrin Rosenthal, Head of Access Services.
+For questions about reserves, contact Ariel Scotese, Associate Director for User Services.

 Research Guides: D'Angelo staff will create course-specific research guides on request.
 For example, see the Comparative Criminal Procedure guide.

 Research Presentations: Reference librarians are available for research presentations in class and to consult with your students regarding research or library resources.
-Contact Todd Ito or Scott Vanderlin to arrange research presentations or discuss custom library instruction.
+Contact Scott Vanderlin to arrange research presentations or discuss custom library instruction.

 Unless you advise us otherwise, your past exams will be posted on the D'Angelo Law Library Exams webpage, along with the top 2 or 3 student answers and any faculty memos you submit to us through the Registrar's Office.
 Please check your course's exam postings for accuracy at the beginning of each quarter.